 Have you talked to enough DIFFERENT people (a few fellow veterans, a VSO or two, and a handful of attorneys) to make sure you have a “reliable and objective” sense of the benefits you are legally entitled to and the likelihood that you will recover them.

 Choice 2: File a “Supplemental Claim” with the VA Regional Office.

-The VA will likely be issuing a new supplemental claim form in the near future, sometime after the final regulations go into effect.
 A supplemental claim requires that you have “new and relevant” evidence to prove the element of a prior denied claim, “new and relevant” evidence of an increase in the severity of your disability, “new and relevant” evidence that supports an earlier effective date (such as newly found service medical records), or “new and relevant” evidence of unemployability due to a service connected disability.
 If you file this supplemental claim and your “new and relevant” evidence within one (1) year of the VA’s denial of a claim, your effective date will be your original claim date; otherwise, it will be the date of the supplemental claim.

 Choice 3: Seek a “Higher Level Review” from the VA Regional Office.

 One thing that I really liked about the so-called “Legacy” VA appeals process was the concept of a DRO – a Decision Review Officer.
 The VA had a great plan – a TRULY great idea – where veterans could meet face to face (on or off the record) with a senior VA rater to discuss the VA’s denial of the claim.
 Often, these DRO conferences would result in a reversal of the denial, a discussion of what evidence the VA really needed to grant your claim, or an accelerated entry in the Legacy VA appeals system.